acconeer/acconeer-python-exploration/docs/handbook/a111/services_and_detectors_overview.rst

 Services and detectors overview
 ===============================

 The RSS provides output at two different levels, Service and Detector.
-The Service output is pre-processed sensor data as a function of distance.
+The Service output is preprocessed sensor data as a function of distance.
 Detectors are built with this Service data as the input and the output is a result, in the form of e.g. distance, presence, angle etc. Services and Detectors currently available are listed in :numref:`fig_detectors_services`.

 .. _fig_detectors_services:
 .. figure:: /_static/introduction/fig_detectors_services.png